provence2911/Python_Data_Project/README.md

 Data jobs in the US are very common.
 So I want to highlight the most popular jobs and most often required skills for these jobs in this country and have a comparison with the situation in Vietnam.
 This helps me to focus on skills most important to my job target.

-View my notebook with details steps here:
+View my notebook with detailed steps here:
 [2_Skill_Demand.ipynb](Project\2_Skill_Demand.ipyn)

 ### Data Visualization